Vidmapps/besttrip/README.md

-This is my first fullstack project.
+This is my first fullstack project https://besttrip.herokuapp.com/

 Things I've learned to use:
  - Bootstrap 4